The Knights Templar Cipher

 From the archive

-Alan Turing smiling
+Alan Turing Portrait

 Alan Turing was born in London on 23 June 1912.
 His parents were both from successful, well-to-do families, which in the early part of the 20th century in England meant that his childhood was pretty stuffy.
 He didn’t see his parents much, wasn’t encouraged to be creative, and certainly wasn’t encouraged in his interest in science.
 But even early in his life, science was what he loved to do.
 He kept up his interest while he was away at boarding school, even though his teachers thought it was beneath well-bred students.
 When he was 16 he met a boy called Christopher Morcom who was also very interested in science.
 Christopher became Alan’s best friend, and probably his first big crush.
 When Christopher died suddenly a couple of years later, Alan partly helped deal with his grief with science, by studying whether the mind was made of matter, and where – if anywhere – the mind went when someone died.